mrarthurwhite/mrarthurwhite.github.io/_posts/2020-04-17-keeping_life_civilized_and_gentrified.markdown

 If we are CS professionals we ought to perhaps  not have to code for free on basic but laborious tests.

+We would like all the advantages and none of the disadvantages of every aspect be it civilized life or uncivilized (organic) lifestyles.